-As part of our Enterprise Nation Membership, the team have taken part in several trade missions to various parts of the world with Enterprise Nation!
+As part of our Enterprise Nation Membership, the Team have taken part in several trade missions to various parts of the world with Enterprise Nation!

 Here's what we got up to.

 Next, we went to the British Ambassador's residence for canapés and cocktails.
-We listened to some inspiring stories from former startups. it was a thought provoking day and we came away with a lot to process.
+We listened to some inspiring stories from former startups.
+It was a thought-provoking day, and we came away with a lot to process.

 That evening tired and hungry but late, we gathered around the hotel bar and made some great connections, stayed up far too late and ate lots of Pizza with the Go Global team at Enterprise Nation and the other missionaries.